Mental Health

 3. What are some healthy ways to cope without social media stalking or shutting down emotionally?

 Dr. Chakravarty: It’s normal to feel like stalking your ex’s social media accounts to know what they are up to.
 But, this is not a healthy thing to do, it is directly affecting your mental health and may reignite hope of reconciliation.
+Allow yourself to experience your feelings, knowing they are temporary.
+Don’t fight with your feelings.
+One of the most important strategies is to set clear boundaries, especially around social media.
+Like on social media if you regularly checking your ex’s profile, it can fuel feelings of jealousy, sadness, and obsession, prolonging the emotional pain.
 Every post you see is a fresh stab to the heart.
 Mute, unfollow, block if needed.
 Out of sight, out of mind works wonders.
+Shutting down emotionally can be a defense mechanism, but there are healthy outlets to express your emotions like journaling your thoughts and feeling, seeking support from a friend or expert, engaging in creative activities like painting, gardening etc. Practise grounding techniques which will help you refocus, through engaging your senses (like listening to sounds, noticing colours) when you feel overwhelmed by negative emotions or thoughts about the past.
+Exercises have a powerful impact on mental health as they help relieving stress, improve mood and increase feeling of well-being by releasing endorphins.
 Hang out with your friends, family, or alone to cafes, movies, or anywhere you feel like going.
 Have the courage to resist thinking about your ex and invest yourself in something productive like gardening, painting, cooking, etc. Fall in love with your life again.

 Related story: How to Build Trust in a Long-distance Relationship